jsautter95/portfolio_website/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Non-destructive testing
-  - C++
+  - Microstructual analysis
+  - Material testing (Charpy impact, tensile, corrosion resistance)
-  - x86, ARM
+  - Optical spectroscopy
-  - Linux, macOS, Windows
-  - Python
+  - Scanning electron microscopy
-  - Node.js
+  - X-Ray Diffraction analysis
   - React
 ---

 Hello!
-I'm Jean, a computer vision software developer based in Los Angeles.
-I studied mechatronics engineering at the [University of British Columbia](https://mech.ubc.ca/undergraduate/curriculum/program-options/mechatronics/).
+I'm Jean, I recently graduated from the [University of British Columbia](https://mtrl.ubc.ca/) with a Bachelors degree in Materials Engineering.
-I am currently working as a computer vision engineer at [Trueface](https://www.trueface.ai/)

-Aside from coding and building things, I have a thrill for adventure.
-I enjoy rock climbing, surfing, hiking, and yoga.
-I also have a creative side and do acrylic painting and play the djembe drum.

-Here are a few technologies I've been working with recently:
+I specialised in materials manufacturing, design and performance and have work experience in both super duplex stainless steel casting R&D and academic research.
+I have a very international background, having lived in 8 countries across Europe, Asia, Africa and North America.
+This has given me the ability to thrive in different environments and work well with people of diverse cultures.

+During my university career and respective work experiences, I have developed a strong understanding of microstructure engineering of high performance metal alloys (Cu Alloys, Al Alloys and Steels).
+This includes microstructure modelling, analysis and manipulation all the way through to process design.

+I aspire to apply my knowledge and experience of high performance materials to the Automotive or Aerospace industry and learn new skills everyday to ensure I stay ahead of technological developments in my area of expertise.